 The religion major at Seaver College offers students core courses fundamental to understanding the Christian faith.
 Students also may choose to specialize in one of the following areas: scripture, Church history, Christian thought, and practical theology.
 Students studying religion are invited contribute to the Leaven Journal and participate in a ministry internship.

 Our religion major prepares students for ministries in religious bodies, service, voluntary organizations, and graduate studies in religion.
 The religion degree program also pairs nicely with other Seaver undergraduate degrees in preparation for graduate work in the social sciences, business, law, public affairs, and ethics.

 Our religion minor provides students with a broad understanding of how religion is

 Faith and Vocation

-- 50%Alumni Work in Chuch or Para-Church Organizations
+Alumni work in Church or Para-Church Organizations

 Study Abroad Programs

-- 20Summer Internship Scholarships
+Summer Internship Scholarships